GoogleCloudPlatform/continuous-deployment-on-kubernetes/README.md

 Don't commit the new `Jenkinsfile` just yet.
 You'll make one more change in the next section, then commit and push them together.

-### Phase 4: Deploy a [canary release](http://martinfowler.com/bliki/CanaryRelease.html) to staging
+### Phase 4: Deploy a [canary release](http://martinfowler.com/bliki/CanaryRelease.html) to canary
 Now that your pipeline is working, it's time to make a change to the `gceme` app and let your pipeline test, package, and deploy it.

-The staging environment is rolled out as a percentage of the pods behind the production load balancer.
+The canary environment is rolled out as a percentage of the pods behind the production load balancer.
-In this case we have 1 out of 5 of our frontends running the staging code and the other 4 running the production code.
-This allows you to ensure that the staging code is not negatively affecting users before rolling out to your full fleet.
+In this case we have 1 out of 5 of our frontends running the canary code and the other 4 running the production code.
+This allows you to ensure that the canary code is not negatively affecting users before rolling out to your full fleet.
-You can use the [labels](http://kubernetes.io/docs/user-guide/labels/) `env: production` and `env: staging` in Google Cloud Monitoring in order to monitor the performance of each version individually.
+You can use the [labels](http://kubernetes.io/docs/user-guide/labels/) `env: production` and `env: canary` in Google Cloud Monitoring in order to monitor the performance of each version individually.

 1. In the `sample-app` repository on your workstation open `html.go` and replace the word `blue` with `orange` (there should be exactly two occurrences):